kaguyabot/Kaguya/README.md

 - `Owner Only` commands are now only displayed for bot owners.
 - Some commands have been renamed and will not use the same names or aliases as V1.
 However, most commands do share the same aliases or names as V1 for consistency.

+## New Commands:

+*Note: Some commands here may be exclusive to supporters/premium servers.
+- `$move` - Moves users between voice channels.
+- `$deleteunusedroles` - Deletes all roles that currently aren't used by anyone, except roles managed by bots and integrations.
+- `$hyperban` - Bans a target from any server where the **command executor** is an *Administrator* that Kaguya also shares with the user and target.
+- `$serverstats` - Very detailed statistics about the server.
+- `$toggleosulinks` - Toggles the automatic osu! link parsing feature.
+- `$buybait` - Bait purchasing for new fish game.
+- `$dailyloot` - Replacement for `$timely` - now earns both points and exp, and the amounts fluctuate.
+- `$fish` - Awesome new fishing game!
+- `$myfish` - View all of your fish and other fish stats.
+- `$sellfish` - Allows you to sell your fish for points.
+- `$addrolereward` - Allows server admins to add a new role reward (based on the new server-specific exp system).
+Very similar to Mee6's *premium-only* role rewards feature (except this is free!)
+- `$removerolereward`
+- `$viewrolerewards`
+- `$exppreferences` - Allows users to determine where they want their EXP level-up messages sent (Chat, DM, Both, or None at all) as well as what types to send where (Server or Global).
+Very customizable.
+- `$praise` - Rep but for servers.
+Server admins can modify a user's praise at anytime.

 ## Command Changes: Administration

 - `$antiraid` no longer has the intuitive setup that V1 has.
 This way changes to the anti-raid config may be made on the fly.